Skip to content

 TL;DR

-- DORA Article 1(2) is structured to operate as a sector-specific Union legal act for the purposes of NIS2 Article 4 on the matters DORA covers; NIS2 obligations remain relevant where DORA does not extend.
+• Under DORA Article 1(2), DORA is considered a sector-specific Union legal act for the purposes of NIS2 Article 4 on the matters DORA covers; NIS2 obligations remain relevant where DORA does not extend.

 Primary source